talon-one/talon_one.js/docs/ManagementApi.md

 //manager_auth.apiKeyPrefix = 'Token';

 let apiInstance = new TalonOne.ManagementApi();
-let loyaltyProgramId = 56; // Number | Identifier of the loyalty program containing the loyalty card.
-You can get the ID with the [List loyalty programs endpoint](https://docs.talon.one/management-api/#operation/getLoyaltyPrograms). let loyaltyCardIdentifier = "loyaltyCardIdentifier_example"; // String | Identifier of the loyalty card. apiInstance.deleteLoyaltyCard(loyaltyProgramId, loyaltyCardIdentifier).then(() => {
+let applicationId = 56; // Number | The ID of the Application.
+It is displayed in your Talon.One deployment URL. let notificationWebhookId = 56; // Number |
+apiInstance.deleteNotificationWebhook(applicationId, notificationWebhookId).then(() => {
   console.log('API called successfully.');
 }, (error) => {
   console.error(error);